- 2 boneless, skinless chicken breasts or plant-based chicken for a vegan recipe

 - Toss chicken with pesto mayo.
 The quantities are super flexible given your preference.
 If the chicken breasts are on the large side, or if you like a saucier chicken salad, add additional mayo and pesto by the tablespoonful until the quantities are to your liking.
 If you like yours heavy on the mayo or the pesto, tweak your ratio accordingly.

-- Season chicken salad with salt and pepper.
+- Season chicken or plant-based chicken salad with salt and pepper.

 - Serve over dense, dark bread.